 Sometimes reframing may be too difficult.
 Then, instead of continuing to fixate on a subject of angst that is just too unyielding to remold into a better feeling accord, it may be time to step away from the subject and to mentally dwell on something else.
 The object here is to radically change focus and to completely distract the mind and its current unproductive activities onto something that provokes emotionally positive feelings.
 Go to a movie.
 Read a book.
 Enjoy a bike ride or a walk in the park.
 If the emotions improve then the distraction is working.
 The subject of angst can then be re-approached with a clearer head.

-Meditations are healthful activities whose function is to remove consciousness from the mental chaos generated by daily life.
+Meditations, of which mindfulness is one type, are healthful activities whose function is to remove consciousness from the mental chaos generated by daily life.
 Some meditations, like focusing on one’s breathing or on a spot on one’s forehead, work on slowly quieting the thought processes.
 The key is not to latch on or fixate upon a thought but to allow a thought to pass through the mind.
 More mentally-active, guided meditations take place when someone leads the thought process.
 Yoga and tai-chi are even more active meditations that involve the body.
 Running, biking, and rowing are activities that may also have the meditative quality of quieting the mind.
-Monitoring the emotional state is the key to effectiveness of any meditation.
+Monitoring the emotional state is the key to the effectiveness of any meditation.

-These methods of calming the mind and ‘emptying it of thought’ represent means to allow more emotionally positive thoughts to replace the old.
+These methods of calming the mind and ‘emptying it of thought’ are a means to allow more emotionally positive thoughts to replace the old.
 A person will feel better because mental activity has been removed from the subject of angst, but the real fruit of this labor comes when new, more emotionally positive thoughts are allowed to grow and prosper.
-It is always necessary to quiet the mind to allow room for these new ideas to sprout.
+It is always necessary to quiet the mind to allow room for these new ideas to sprout and grow.

-Within the educational curriculum, organized sports provide great opportunities to promote lifelong mental health and well-being.
+Within the educational curriculum, organized sports provide great opportunities to promote lifelong mental health and well-being in addition to the obvious benefit to the body.
 For most student athletes, performing well is their top priority and focus.
-Enhanced physiology for peak performance is a function of feeling good.
-Feeling good correlates with a cognitive knowing of strength, vigor, and adeptness and an actuality of strength, vigor, and adeptness.
+Enhanced physiology for peak performance is a function of feeling good which correlates with a cognitive knowing of strength, vigor, and adeptness and an actuality of strength, vigor, and adeptness.
 Feeling good means adherence to a strict protocol of utilizing the emotional guidance system to evaluate one’s own mental activities.
-Negative attitudes and nervousness hinders an athlete’s performance potential.
-Negative emotions mean an altered neural circuitry and a diminished biochemical balance from that found within the natural performance-enhancing attitude of feeling good and the presence of strength, coordination, and empowerment.
+Although over excitement may bring forth good feelings, it is indicative of a new biochemical physiology that has yet to be integrated into a harmonious synergy of mind, body, and emotions needed for competition.
+Negative attitudes and nervousness hinder an athlete’s performance potential.
+Negative emotions indicate an altered neural circuitry and a diminished biochemical balance from that found within the natural performance-enhancing attitude of feeling good and the presence of strength, coordination, and empowerment.
 Record-setting performances come from a physiology found within emotionally positive states of being.
 An athlete’s whole life will benefit from the cognitive skills and training developed to utilize the emotional system for physical performance enhancement during athletic competition.

 - Music and the Arts